fumieval/OrderOrder/README.md

 OrderOrder
 ----

-OrderOrder is a GHC plugin that prevents jumbling of module prefices, namely:
+OrderOrder is an application that prevents jumbling of module prefices.

 * If Foo.X imports Bar.Y
 * None of Bar.P imports Foo.Q